Track gauge in the United States: "Narrow gauge fever"

 The Denver and Rio Grande Railway line with dual gauge track.
-The railway's success was initial attributed in part to the narrow gauge construction.
+The railway's success was initially attributed in part to the narrow gauge construction.

 As the national rail network matured, railroaders sought cheaper methods of construction in order to supply more locations with rail transport.
 Some narrow-gauge coal railways opened in the late 1860s, but the Denver and Rio Grande Railway, opened in 1871, was the first to explicitly base its design on new theories of lighter construction, including utilizing a gauge.
 This would go on to become the most established gauge among narrow gauge routes, with over 95% of peak track mileage built to this width.
 Early ambitions of these new railroads were to eventually connect to form their own comprehensive network and obviate the need to interchange freight with the established standard gauge system, though this would not come to fruition and the narrow gauge railroads served as a series of several regional railroads.
 Promoters would refer to the Denver and Rio Grande as an example of the efficacy of the principle.
 The sudden proliferation of these beliefs were somewhat derisively referred to at the time as "narrow gauge fever".
-By 1876, narrow gauge construction construction in the United States comprised 35% of all rail construction, though the weak economy of that decade led to lower construction quality for new railroads.
+By 1876, narrow gauge construction in the United States comprised 35% of all rail construction, though the weak economy of that decade led to lower construction quality for new railroads.
 The failure of the Grand Narrow Gauge Trunk in the mid-1880s was seen as proof that narrow gauge railroad practices were not suitable for competing with standard gauge roads.
 Mileage of narrow gauge peaked in 1887 with 11699 mi in service.
 Conversion to standard gauge was much slower than the South's efforts in eliminating their broad gauge, with 7000 mi of narrow track in operation in 1902 and 2000 mi still operating in 1937.
 By 2009, only 46 mi of common carrier railroad utilized a narrow gauge, with about of all narrow gauge line in the United States having been converted to standard and the rest abandoned.
 Several tourist railroads continued to utilize narrow gauges.